SyniverseDeveloperCommunity/PhoneNumberVerification/README.md

 # PhoneNumberVerification
-Example code for using the Phone Number Verification Sefvice
+Example code for using the Phone Number Verification Service

 By downloading the attached file and adding the Access token for your SDC application you can quickly try out the Syniverse Phone number Verification API.